AdamGoldsmith/cloud-gitlab/README.md

 #### GCP credentials

-You will need valid credential for GCP to be able to deploy the project.
+You will need valid credentials for GCP to be able to deploy the project.
 This is covered in the [Credentials](https://docs.ansible.com/ansible/latest/scenario_guides/guide_gce.html#credentials) section of the Ansible GCP guide.
-Assuming that you have created a `Service Account` and have the `.json` file downloaded you can perform the example following steps, pasting in and saving your `Service Account` .`json` contents at the `vi` step:
+Assuming that you have created a `Service Account` and have the `.json` file downloaded you can perform the following example steps, pasting in and saving your `Service Account` .`json` contents at the `vi` step:

 ```
 mkdir -p ~/gcp